 - Go to https://iiop.instructure.com/login/canvas. - Enter your student ID number for User ID and enter your Password. - Click Log In.

 Orientation

-On-Campus prior to semester beginning includes Tour of the campus, Faculty Introductions and Staff, Student Handbook reviewed, Technical Standards, Emergency Preparedness.
+On-campus before the semester begins includes a Tour of the campus, Faculty Introductions and Staff, a review of student expectations, and Emergency Preparedness.

 Student Identification (ID) Card